nithinbekal/nithinbekal.github.io/notes/shell.md

 - Use `!$` to insert last command's arg or `ESC-.`
 - `!*` inserts all args

+`fc` or “fix command”: if you make a mistake in a command, like `git pull orgiin master`, run `fc` it will open the command in an editor where you can fix the typo. once you save and close, the new command will run

+When you find yourself typing a long command (like a `curl` request) and it becomes hard to navigate on the terminal’s readline, you can hold `⌃` (control) and then type `x e`.
+This will open up your $EDITOR and allow to edit your command more conveniently.
+When you save and close, the text will show up on the readline and will not be executed automatically.
+So you can still review it before hitting Enter.

 ### Bookmarks

 - [10 fresh zsh tricks you may not know](http://chneukirchen.org/blog/archive/2013/03/10-fresh-zsh-tricks-you-may-not-know.html)